gammu/gammu/docs/manual/smsd/config.rst

     When you set PhoneID, all messages (including injected ones) will be marked by this string (stored as SenderID in the database) and it allows more SMS daemons to share a single database.

+    SMSD daemon will in such case send :ref:`outbox` messages only with matching or empty SenderID.

     This option has actually no effect with :ref:`gammu-smsd-files`.